John Stott: Early life and education

 John Robert Walmsley Stott was born on 27 April 1921 in London, England, to Sir Arnold and Emily "Lily" Stott (née Holland).
 His father was a leading physician at Harley Street and an agnostic, while his mother had been raised Lutheran and attended the nearby Church of England church, All Souls, Langham Place.
 Stott was sent to boarding schools at eight years old, initially to a prep school, Oakley Hall.
 In 1935, he went on to Rugby School.
-While at Rugby School in 1938, Stott heard Eric Nash (nicknamed "Bash") deliver a sermon entitled "What Then Shall I Do with Jesus, Who Is Called the Christ?"
+While at Rugby School in 1938, Stott heard Eric Nash (nicknamed "Bash"), director of the Iwerne camps, deliver a sermon entitled "What Then Shall I Do with Jesus, Who Is Called the Christ?"
 After this talk, Nash pointed Stott to Revelation 3:20, "Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me."
 Stott later described the impact this verse had upon him as follows:

 Stott was mentored by Nash, who wrote a weekly letter to him, advising him on how to develop and grow in his Christian life, as well as practicalities such as leading the Christian Union at his school.

 At this time, also, Stott was a pacifist and a member of the Anglican Pacifist Fellowship.
 In later life he withdrew from pacifism, adopting a 'just war' stance.

-Stott studied modern languages at Trinity College, Cambridge, where he graduated with double first-class honours in French and theology.
+Stott studied modern languages at Trinity College, Cambridge, where he took a double first in French and theology.
 At university, he was active in the Cambridge Inter-Collegiate Christian Union, where the executive committee considered him too invaluable a person to be asked to commit his time by joining the committee.
-After Trinity he transferred to Ridley Hall Theological College, then affiliated to the University of Cambridge, to train for ordination as an Anglican cleric.
+After Trinity he transferred to Ridley Hall Theological College, affiliated to the University of Cambridge, to train for ordination as an Anglican cleric.

 He later received a Lambeth Doctorate of Divinity in 1983.